codeenigma/ce-provision/roles/aws/aws_ec2_autoscale_cluster/README.md

   ebs_optimized: true
   encrypt_boot: false # Whether to encrypt the EBS volumes or not.
   ami_playbook_file: "{{ playbook_dir }}/ami.yml"
+  ami_refresh: true # Whether to build a new AMI or not.
   min_size: 4
   max_size: 8
   # Security groups for the instances cluster.